allegroai/clearml-docs/docs/hyperdatasets/previews.md

 title: Previews
 ---

-A `preview` is a dictionary containing metadata for optional thumbnail images that can be used in the ClearML Enterprise WebApp (UI) to view selected images in a Dataset. `previews` includes the `uri` of the thumbnail image.
+A `preview` is a dictionary containing metadata for optional thumbnail images or videos that can be used in the ClearML Enterprise
+WebApp (UI) to view selected content in a Dataset. `previews` includes the `uri` of the thumbnail image or video.

 Previews are not mandatory.
 Their primary use is to view images with formats that cannot be displayed in a web browser (such as TIFF and 3D formats).

 ## Example